EVENING – HALF DAY – FULL DAY – MULTI-DAY

 Fish the Goulburn River from one of our drift boats

 Fishing from a drifting boat is one of the most pleasurable ways to fly fish for trout and we have been running float trips on the Goulburn River on a daily basis since 1994.
 While we originally started off with inflatable rafts, we switched to the more maneuverable and comfortable (and costly!!)
 American drift boats and skiffs in 2009.
-These were especially imported from the USA and we now have four boats available to cater to larger group bookings.
+These were imported from the USA and we now have four boats available to cater to larger group bookings.

 These boats are extremely comfortable and safe when being rowed by an expert guide, allowing those on board to explore the river and fish literally thousands of likely spots with ease.
 Backwaters and off-river lagoons offer superb sight fishing to cruising trout, and mid-river gravel bars, inaccessible to the bank angler, offer the chance to fish water that is simply ‘out of reach’ to wading anglers.

-While floating the Goulburn the fly fisher has access to both banks, and because the cast is often parallel to the current, the fly can run free of drag, often for 30 metres or more at a time.
+While floating the Goulburn the fly fisher has access to both banks, and because the cast is often parallel with the current, the fly can run free of drag, often for 30 metres or more at a time.
 A boat may cover up to 25 kilometres of river in a day, unfolding a feast of countless fish-holding features such as bubble lines, runs in the centre of the river, high impassable banks, outer edges of willow trees, backwaters, steep-edged hopper banks, side-channels and gravel bars; nearly all of which are inaccessible to the wading angler at times of higher water releases from October through May.

 Over the past two and a half decades we have developed a vast array of skills and techniques for fishing the Goulburn from a drift boat.
 While much of it was learned here on our home waters through hard work and trial and error; we are also influenced by our time spent fishing with the best guides in places like Montana, Idaho and Wyoming.
 Fishing for trout from a drift boat in these locations, often for months at a time during the southern hemisphere winter, ensures that we are always evolving and improving what we do as fishing guides.

 Polarising vast weed beds and stalking rising fish from a boat being stealthily and silently maneuvered by a guide is something every Australian fly fisher should experience, and a big part of what we do is finding fish before we cast.
-Sure, anyone can launch a boat and occasionally run into a fish as they drift downstream, but after 26 years of guiding on this ‘technical’ river, it’s safe to say that we know it better than anyone else, and we can ensure that you have the best of the available opportunities on any given day.
+Sure, anyone can launch a boat and occasionally run into a fish as they drift downstream, but after 27 years of guiding on this technical river, it’s safe to say that we know it better than anyone else, and we can ensure that you have the best of the available opportunities on any given day.

 It really is an exciting river to fish and the challenge of consistently doing well for our clients, every single day; and at all river levels; is what drives our team of guides to constantly produce their best.